 2.1 The Map

 The map represents an extended version of the Middle East’s Fertile Crescent between the Persian Gulf and the eastern Mediterranean.
 It covers Kuwait, Iraq, Syria and Lebanon, as well as those parts of Israel, Turkey, Iran, Jordan and Saudi Arabia affected by the conflict.
 The map contains 115 spaces linked via dark grey lines representing the main axes of communication.
 Each space depicts one of three different types of terrain in the region (clear, mountainous or marsh), which can contain cities, oilfields or holy sites.
 Spaces outlined in red represent political, economic or strategic objectives to be captured.
-Certain spaces have a defence bonus (-1 or -2) representing the natural defensive value of the topographical environment.
+Certain spaces have a defence bonus (-1 or -2) representing the natural defensive value of the space’s topographical environment.

-2.2 Player Aid
+2.2 Player Aid Sheets

-The Player Aids include the detailed Sequence of Play and contain charts and information the main rules, as well as the Combat Results Table, its modifiers and effects.
+The Player Aids include the detailed Sequence of Play and contain charts and information summarising the main rules, as well as the Combat Results Table, its modifiers and effects.

 2.3 Scenario Booklet